VoltLang/Volta/README.rst

 As Volt is written in D, a compiler for D is needed.
 GDC, LDC and DMD should be able to compile Volt.
-Once Volt is capable enough the compiler will be ported to Volt and achieve self-hosting that way.
+Once Volt is capable enough the compiler will be ported to Volt and become self-hosting.

 Volt uses LLVM as backend to generate binary code.
 Currently version 3.1 is used, version 3.0 might work, 2.9 will not as it is missing some interfaces.